noloerino/physics.lahs.club/README.md

 - `f`: sets the camera to follow a given object.
 - `tab`: toggles the object the camera is following.
 - `shift` + `tab`: same as above, but in the opposite direction.
+- `b`: toggles the bigTraces, which will only be drawn if the drawTraces flag is also true